HenryQuan/COMP3331-2018s2-RDT/report.md

 # Report
-Python (3.7.0) is the language I used for implementation
+Python (3.7.0) is the language used for implementation